 Acute exacerbations (crises) occur intermittently, often for no known reason.
 In some cases, fever, viral infection, or local trauma appears to precipitate a crisis.

-Painful crisis is the most common type; it is caused by ischemia and infarction, typically of the bones, but also of the spleen, lung, or kidney.
+Painful crisis is the most common type; it is caused by ischemia and infarction, typically of the bones, but also of the spleen, lungs, or kidneys.

 Aplastic crisis occurs when marrow erythropoiesis slows during acute infection (especially viral), during which an acute erythroblastopenia may occur.